 Large-scale implementation of mitigation response options that limit warming to 1.5 or 2°C would require conversion of large areas of land for afforestation/reforestation and bioenergy crops, which could lead to short-term carbon losses (high confidence).
 The change of global forest area in mitigation pathways ranges from about -0.2 to +7.2 Mkm2 between 2010 and 2100 (median values across a range of models and scenarios: RCP4.5, RCP2.6, RCP1.9), and the land demand for bioenergy crops ranges from about 3.2-6.6 Mkm2 in 2100 (high confidence).
 Large-scale land-based CDR is associated with multiple feasibility and sustainability constraints (Chapters 6, 7).
-In high carbon lands such as forests and peatlands, the carbon benefits of land protection are greater in the short-term than converting land to bioenergy crops for BECCS, which can take several harvest cycles to 'pay-back' the carbon emitted during conversion (carbon-debt), from decades to over a century (medium confidence). {2.6.2, Chapters 6, 7}
+In high carbon lands such as forests and peatlands, the carbon benefits of land protection are greater in the short-term than converting land to bioenergy crops for BECCS, which can take several harvest cycles to 'pay-back' the carbon emitted during conversion (carbon-debt), from decades to over a century (medium confidence). {2.7.2, Chapters 6, 7}

 It is possible to achieve climate change targets with low need for land-demanding CDR such as BECCS, but such scenarios rely more on rapidly reduced emissions or CDR from forests, agriculture and other sectors.
 Terrestrial CDR has the technical potential to balance emissions that are difficult to eliminate with current technologies (including food production).
 Scenarios that achieve climate change targets with less need for terrestrial CDR rely on agricultural demand-side changes (diet change, waste reduction), and changes in agricultural production such as agricultural intensification.
 Such pathways that minimise land use for bioenergy and BECCS are characterised by rapid and early reduction of GHG emissions in all sectors, as well as earlier CDR in through afforestation.
-In contrast, delayed mitigation action would increase reliance on land-based CDR (high confidence). {2.6.2}
+In contrast, delayed mitigation action would increase reliance on land-based CDR (high confidence). {2.7.2} scientific findings published since AR5 and some aspects of the land-climate interactions that were not assessed in previous IPCC reports.
+Previous IPCC assessments recognised that climate affects land cover and land surface processes, which in turn affect climate.
+However, previous assessments mostly focused on the contribution of land to global climate change via its role in emitting and absorbing greenhouse gases (GHGs) and short-lived climate forcers (SLCFs), or via implications of changes in surface reflective properties (i.e., albedo) for solar radiation absorbed by the surface.
+This chapter examines scientific advances in understanding the interactive changes of climate and land, including impacts of climate change, variability and extremes on managed and unmanaged lands.
+It assesses climate forcing of land changes from direct (e.g., land use change and land management) and indirect (e.g., increasing atmospheric CO2 concentration and nitrogen deposition) effects at local, regional, and global scale.

-2.1 Introduction: Land - climate interactions
+2.2 Introduction: Land - climate interactions